 What to eat:

 For PMS cycle:

-Foods with low glycemic index, they elevate blood sugar levels slowly, helping to control cravings and anxiety.
+Foods with a low glycemic index, elevate blood sugar levels slowly, helping to control cravings and anxiety.

 For heavy periods: